 How Does Chapter 7 Bankruptcy Work?

-When you file Chapter 7 bankruptcy, the court orders an automatic temporary stay.
+When you file Chapter 7 bankruptcy in California, the court orders an automatic temporary stay.
 This stay prevents creditors from calling you, evicting you, repossessing property, foreclosing on your home, turning off your utilities, garnishing your wages, or collecting payment.
 The court appoints a trustee to oversee your bankruptcy.
 A meeting with the trustee is required.
 After you meet with the trustee, the court will determine which debts to discharge.

 Who Can File Chapter 7 Bankruptcy?